anoma/namada-shielded-expedition/HardFork.md

 - `namadan`: the current runtime from v0.31.9
 - `namadan-0.31.9-MIG`: special runtime based on v0.31.9 with extra migration feature.
-- `namadan-0.32.0`: the new runtime to which we are upgrading from the v0.32.0 release.
+- `namadan-0.32.0`: the new runtime from v0.32.0.
 These can be fetched from the release page on Github.
 - `namadan-0.32.0-MIG`: special runtime based on v0.32.0 with extra migration feature.

 Please note that `namadan-0.31.9-MIG` can be used to do everything that `namadan` can do, and likewise for v0.32.0.